 Neighborhood Christian Center’s Adopt-A-Family Christmas Program

 Interested in helping a struggling family for Christmas?
 It is hard to believe but Christmas is almost here, and it is time for us to begin pairing families who are in need of Christmas assistance.
 If you, your club, business or church group would like to sponsor a family this Christmas season, simply complete and return the form below in the enclosed envelope.
 In a few weeks you will receive detailed information on the family chosen for you or you may come to the Center and choose your own family from our list of families needing assistance.
 If you have any questions, please call the Neighborhood Christian Center a (256) 351-7633 or (256) 616-3144.

-Thank you to those who made Thanksgiving Day special for those in need of food and fellowship.
-Through a community-wide effort; volunteers decorated tables, made placemats, prepped and cooked a Thanksgiving Meal at Austinville UMC and St. Luke’s UMC that served people across this community.
-On Thanksgiving Day, hosted at Austinville UMC, more than 200 volunteers (from over 20 churches) showed up to deliver and serve approximately 990 meals to those in need throughout this community.
+Thank you for making Thanksgiving Day special for those in need of food and fellowship.
+Through a community-wide effort, more than 350 volunteers decorated tables, made placemats, provided desserts, prepped and cooked a Thanksgiving Meal at Austinville and St. Luke’s UMC, which was hosted at Austinville UMC.
+On Thanksgiving Day, 24 churches and organizations showed up to deliver and serve around 1,150 meals to those in need throughout this community.
 We are beyond blessed to have such a generous and loving community who so graciously comes together as “One in the Body of Christ” to serve those in need during the Holidays, which can be a sad time for so many.
-St. Andrews Presbyterian Church provided all the Thanksgiving ingredients for 20 households so they could cook for their own families on Thanksgiving Day and St. Luke’s UMC provided a community lunch to the families in the Sunset Housing area before Thanksgiving.
-To God Be The Glory, Great Things He Hath Done.
+St. Andrews Presbyterian Church provided all the Thanksgiving ingredients for 15 households so they could cook for their own families on Thanksgiving Day.
+To God Be The Glory, Great Things He Hath Done!